OpenScienceLabs/gsod/2024/proposal.md

 @xmnlab - Ivan, the main point of contact, has contributed extensively to documentation and setup for incubator projects.

 @bluexblooded - Victoria is a professional writer experienced in covering a wide variety of topics.

 ## Timeline

-The project spans 6 months, from May to November 2024, with the technical writer dedicating an average of 10 hours per week.
-Activities include participating in community meetings and promoting the project.
+The project span is 6 months; from May to November 2024.
+This timeline considers the existence of a dedicated technical writer working an average of 10 hours per week.
+Activities include participating in community meetings, and promoting OSL projects.

 | Month         | Task and Milestones                                                                                           |
 | ------------- | ------------------------------------------------------------------------------------------------------------- |